Attempto/ACE-in-GF/tests/README.md

   * sentence-initial function words are lowercased
   * punctuation marks are separated from the words

-Results:
+Results with the large Clex as the lexicon:

-  * Parsed: 421
+  * Parsed: 1212
-  * NOT parsed: 2351
+  * NOT parsed: 1560

-Most failures are caused by missing content words in the GF ACE test lexicon (which is easy to fix).
-The most frequent failures however feature some syntactic structures and function words which the GF ACE implementation does not support.
+  * Runtime: ~10 minutes (large lexicon slows GF down)

 ### acewiki_aceowl